-WWE News: Randy Orton, AJ Styles & Bray Wyatt Compete At WWE Rockford Show
+WWE News: Randy Orton, AJ Styles, & Bray Wyatt Compete At WWE Rockford Show

 — Randy Orton (@TeamOrton_) March 6, 2017

-The two are scheduled to fight on Tuesday’s SmackDown Live with the winner getting to take on Bray Wyatt at WrestleMania for the WWE World Heavyweight title.
+The two are scheduled to fight on Tuesday’s SmackDown Live, with the winner getting to take on Bray Wyatt at WrestleMania for the WWE World Heavyweight title.
 However, one has to wonder if Bray Wyatt will look for revenge after Orton set a fire to Sister Abigail’s resting place.
 If Orton wins, Wyatt may simply appear after the victory to start up the mind games for the coming weeks.

 Among the notable superstars who weren’t mentioned at this latest live WWE event were James Ellsworth, Carmella, John Cena, Nikki Bella, The Miz, and Maryse.
-It seems these six stars will ll be a part of the next episode of the television program, which will feature Cena and Nikki taking on James and Carmella in a mixed tag match.
+It seems these six stars will be a part of the next episode of the television program, which will feature Cena and Nikki taking on James and Carmella in a mixed tag match.
 Indications are that next in the plans will be a WrestleMania battle for Cena and his girl against The Miz and his wife Maryse.

 The next episode of SmackDown Live will be live on USA Network Tuesday beginning at 8 p.m.
 Eastern Time, with most of the stars mentioned above, and others, appearing on the latest installment.